 From how to reach new fans to building your brand on Instagram, we've got you covered in this full guide.

-Instagram has around 1 billion active monthly users (😲), so it’s safe to say, as an independent artist it’s a platform filled with endless opportunities for you to build a strong fanbase, promote yourself and your music to a massive audience.
-In this guide, we’ll break down how you can reach new potential fans while engaging with your current audience, and build your brand as an artist while promoting your music by using Instagram’s features.
+Instagram has around 1 billion active monthly users (😲), so it’s safe to say, as an independent artist it’s a platform filled with endless opportunities to build a strong fanbase, promote yourself and share your music to a massive audience.
+In this guide, we’ll break down how you can reach new potential fans while engaging with your current audience, and build your brand while promoting your music by using Instagram’s (epic) features.

 Before we get into it, here are some helpful tips to make sure your Instagram profile really captures who you are as an artist: